wikis-on-git/tools/README.md

 # tools

-Crude set of scripts to process the git's from wikipedia.
+Crude set of scripts to create, process and update the git's from wikipedia.
 The toolset expects to be placed in a project subfolder and have the following folders placed next to it:

 ``
 ./00-completed